 3. Reserve Determined Upon Passing the Exclusion Test

-If a company passes the stochastic exclusion test and elects to use a methodology pursuant to applicable Sections VM-A, VM-C, and VM-V, as allowed in Section 3.G, it is important to note that the methodology produces reserves on a pre-reinsurance ceded basis.
+If a company passes the stochastic exclusion test and elects to use a methodology pursuant to applicable Sections VM-A, VM-C, VM-M, and VM-V, as allowed in Section 3.G, it is important to note that the methodology produces reserves on a pre-reinsurance ceded basis.
 Therefore, the reserve must be adjusted for any reinsurance ceded accordingly.

-It should be noted that the pre-reinsurance-ceded and post-reinsurance-ceded reserves may result in different outcomes for the exclusion test.
-In particular, it is possible that the pre-reinsurance-ceded reserves would pass the relevant exclusion test (and allow the use of VM-A and VM-C) while the post-reinsurance-ceded reserves might not, or vice versa.
+It should be noted that the pre-reinsurance-ceded and post-reinsurance-ceded reserves may result in different outcomes for the stochastic exclusion test or single scenario test.
+In particular, it is possible that the pre-reinsurance-ceded reserves would pass the relevant exclusion test (and allow the use of VM-A, VM-C, VM-M, and VM-V or a DR, respectively) while the post-reinsurance-ceded reserves might not, or vice versa.

 4. Additional Standard Projection Amount